aauthorsanonymous/TAQADataset/README.md

 If you use the TAQA dataset, please cite this paper:
-A Teacher Action Assessment Model based on a new assessment dataset
+A Teacher Action Assessment Model based on a New Assessment Dataset.